Exhausted BCBA therapist in white lab coat leaning against window, showing signs of burnout and mental fatigue

 How To Find the Self-Care Strategies You Need To Avoid Burnout as an ABA

-In fact, much of what we know about self-care strategies for practicing applied behavior analysts has come from doctoral students in ABA, who have taken the opportunity to explore the subject as part of their doctoral dissertations.
+Much of what we know about self-care strategies for practicing applied behavior analysts has come from doctoral students in ABA, who have taken the opportunity to explore the subject as part of their doctoral dissertations.

 In other cases, supervisors and instructors in ABA have taken the initiative to develop self-care routines and share them, either freely on websites or as courses you can take as part of your required continuing education studies.

-Even though it’s a little extra work on top of a caseload that may already seem overwhelming, it means you have the resources to craft self-care and mental wellness routines yourself.
+Even though it’s a little extra work on top of a caseload that may already seem overwhelming, it means you have the resources to craft your own self-care and mental wellness routines.
+Here are 7 ideas to get you started.

 1. Start Early, Set Priorities, Set Boundaries